codymlewis/SCPApp/README.md

 # SCPApp
-A full duplex Client-Server Socket based SCP application
+A full duplex Client-Server Socket based SCP application, with a Diffie-Hellman key exchange at the beginning and AES encryption over messages.